Galilean Moons: A Complete Guide to the Four Largest Moons of Jupiter

 Why does Jupiter have so many moons?

-Jupiter is big ā€“ itā€™s twice as massive as all the other Solar System planets combined.
-Therefore, its gravitational field is strong enough to attract as many as 79 satellites.
+Jupiter is big – it’s twice as massive as all the other Solar System planets combined.
+Therefore, its gravitational field is strong enough to attract as many as 95 satellites.

-Can you see Jupiterā€™s moons?
+Can I see Jupiter’s moons?

 Yes, but they are almost impossible to spot with the naked eye.
-Better use modern binoculars that are optically superior to Galileoā€™s homemade telescope.
-To find them via the Sky Tonight app, you just need to zoom in on Jupiter.
-If the satellites are not visible, open the quick settings panel at the bottom of the screen and adjust the apparent magnitude filter.
+Better use modern binoculars that are optically superior to Galileo’s homemade telescope.
+To locate them in the sky, use the Sky Tonight app: launch the app and type a moon’s name in the search bar.

 The Jovian system, in general, is not ideal for colonization, mostly because of its severe radiation environment: for example, after spending a few days on Europa, you can get a lethal dose of radiation.
 Of all the moons of Jupiter, Callisto is the least affected by radiation and is considered the most likely place for building a human base.